CSE3000-research-project/cse3000-research-project.github.io/README.md

 This project works with Node v14.19 (LTS: Fermium).
 </summary>

-You can download Node from the [project website](https://nodejs.org/en/download/).
+You can download Node from [this website](https://nodejs.org/en/download/).

 We strongly suggest using a version manager to easily change between the Node versions.
-As one option, you can consider `nvm` - it can also be installed on Windows [if you are using WLS](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl)
+As one option, you can consider `nvm` - it can also be installed on Windows [if you are using WLS](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).

 After setting up the correct version of Node, install the dependencies: